 |

-Ignorance, subtlety, or false charity does not
+Ignorance, subtlety, or false charity

-sickness, but by knowing that there is none. |
+is no sickness, but by knowing that there is none. |

 Wicked evasions |

-A sinner is afraid to cast the first stone.
-He
+A sinner is afraid to cast the first

-to indulge them, is a moral offence.
+yet to indulge them, is a moral offence.
 Blindness and self-righteousness cling

 fast to iniquity.
 When the Publican's wail went out to the great heart of Love,